qmk/qmk_firmware/docs/feature_audio.md

 the DAC usually runs in 12Bit mode, hence a volume of 100% = 4095U

 Note: this only adjusts the volume aka 'works' if you stick to WAVEFORM_SQUARE, since its samples are generated on the fly - any other waveform uses a hardcoded/precomputed sample-buffer.

+## Voices
+Aka "audio effects", different ones can be enabled by setting in `config.h` these defines:
+`#define AUDIO_VOICES` to enable the feature, and `#define AUDIO_VOICE_DEFAULT something` to select a specific effect for details see quantum/audio/voices.h and .c

 ## Music Mode